Setting up the Portworx key-value store

 Automatically set up a key-value database (KVDB) during the Portworx installation that uses the space on the additional local disks that are attached to your worker nodes.

-You can keep the Portworx metadata inside your cluster and store it along with the operational data that you plan to store with Portworx by using the internal key-value database (KVDB) that is included in Portworx.
-For general information about the internal Portworx KVDB, see the Portworx documentation.
+You can keep Portworx metadata in your cluster by using the internal key-value database (KVDB) that is included with Portworx.
+Use this option when you want to store metadata together with the operational data that you manage with Portworx.
+For more information about the internal Portworx KVDB, see the Portworx documentation.

-To set up the internal Portworx KDVB, follow the steps in Installing Portworx in your cluster.
+To set up the internal Portworx KVDB, follow the steps in Installing Portworx in your cluster.

 If you plan to use the internal KVDB, make sure that your cluster has a minimum of 3 worker nodes with additional local block storage so that the KVDB can be set up for high availability.
 Your data is automatically replicated across these 3 worker nodes and you can choose to scale this deployment to replicate data across up to 25 worker nodes.